 The Study Area occurs within a largely cleared and relatively flat, rural landscape approximately 40 kilometres north of Melbourne CBD.
-The Merri Creek runs through the Study Area from the northern to the southern boundary, the creek corridor is zoned Rural Conservation Zone 1 and provides connectivity between the Study Area and the surrounding landscape.
+The Merri Creek runs through the Study Area from the northern to the southern boundary approximately 300 metres east of the Proposed Action, the creek corridor is zoned Rural Conservation Zone 1, is designated as a conservation area under the MSA (CA34) and provides connectivity between the Study Area and the surrounding landscape.
 The ARTC rail corridor runs along the western boundary of the Study Area.